How to Reduce Your Carbon Footprint as an Expat Family

 Living as an expat family can bring with it a host of challenges that non-expat families don’t have to consider.
 One thing we all need to be more concerned about, regardless of where we live, is the impact we are having on the earth.
-Expat families often travel extensively, so you maybe more conscious than most about the size of your carbon footprint.
+Expat families often travel extensively, so you may have to become more conscious than most about the size of your carbon footprint.

 If your expat family is becoming increasingly concerned about its impact, and would like to contribute to improving the environment, there are a number of ways you can help: